STA-198-GLHLTH-298-Fall-2022/website/content/home/project.md

 Before you finalize your presentation, make sure your chunks are turned off with `echo = FALSE`.

-Presentation schedule: Presentations will take place during the third week of November (we may have some the Monday of Thanksgiving week).
-You can choose to do your presentation live or pre-record it.
+Presentation schedule: Presentations will take place during the last week of November and first week of December.
+You can choose to do your presentation live or pre-record it (but you must be present to answer questions).
 During class you will watch presentations from other teams and provide feedback in the form of peer evaluations.
 The presentation line-up will be generated randomly.

 #### Write-up

 Along with your presentation slides, we want you to provide a summary of your project in report form.

 This write-up, which you can also think of as an summary of your project, should provide information on the dataset you're using, your research question(s), your methodology, and your findings.
 Think of it as filling out your project proposal with all the interesting details.
 Additional information will be provided closer to the project deadline regarding formatting and other tips.
 The page limit of this write-up is 10 pages, including figures and references.
+A complete draft is due 11/18, and the final report is due 12/9.

 #### Repo organization